peled12/bucks-fan-page/README.md

 - **Frontend with React**: The user interface is built with **React.js** to offer a dynamic, responsive experience.
 - **Socket.IO Integration**: Real-time updates and interactions between users, including direct messaging.
 - **Real-Time NBA Data**: The app integrates a real-time NBA API to provide live game scores, game recaps, and previews.
+- **Leaderboard**: Users that interact more with the website can get more coins and build a roster.
+The best rosters will be shown on the leaderboard!
 - **User-Generated Basketball Opinions**: Users have multiple ways to share and post their opinions on basketball, including game predictions, ratings, and commentary.

 ## Demo